 In a roundtable with restaurant executives and industry leaders the President floated the idea of an “Explore America tax credit that Americans can use for domestic travel, including visits to restaurants.”

 Let me be perfectly clear, as of the date of this writing this credit is not available nor has it been proposed by Congress.
 Many are speculating that this credit could make its way into a stimulus package but the odds of this legislation actually passing is fairly low.
 Here are some details on what the Explore America Tax Credit is.

-What Could the Credit Look Like?
+What Could the Explore America Tax Credit Look Like?

 Since the “Explore America Tax Credit” is simply an idea without legislative details it is impossible to guess what the final text of the law would look like – but that’s not going to stop me from speculating.
 Based on some credible sources, a little imagination and some reading through tax Twitter, here is what an Explore America Tax Credit could look like: